Defining Features of Personality Disorders: Distorted Thinking Patterns

 Odd or unusual beliefs

 Some people with personality disorders have some very odd beliefs including superstitions, unusual religious beliefs, and worldviews that are extremely out of tune with a person's culture, religion, and environment.
 This is not to say that everyone who has religious beliefs or superstitions has a personality disorder.
 It is very important to emphasize that the beliefs have to be extreme and markedly different from the person's cultural norms and expectations.
-By way of example, let's consider a Christian man who grew up in the United States.
-Assume he is still living in the USA and he thinks that carrying around a slice of cheddar cheese in his pocket all day will help him get to heaven after death.
-Many people in the Judeo-Christian culture of the USA believe in heaven and some sort of afterlife.
+By way of example, let's consider a religious man who thinks that carrying around a slice of cheddar cheese in his pocket all day will help him get to heaven after death.
+Many religious people believe in heaven and some sort of afterlife.
 However, the belief that cheese has something to do with heaven and an after-life is certainly uncommon.
-People from this culture would consider the notion that cheese gets you into heaven, an unusual and odd belief.
+People from this religious culture would consider the notion that cheese gets you into heaven, an unusual and odd belief.